 Macintosh in the ’80s

-In those early years, I would regularly attend the monthly A32 Computer Club meetings in Silicon Valley.
+In those early years, I regularly attended the monthly Association of Apple 32 user group meetings in Silicon Valley.
 These were attended by fellow geeks interested in the Apple 32-bit systems, aka the Motorola 68000-based Macintosh.
-There, I met the early Macintosh team and heard how they’d developed a particular system or what they were working on currently. from the original development team; Andy Hertzfeld showed us “Servant” (later “Switcher”) an early quasi multi-tasking system for Mac.
+There, I met the early Macintosh team and heard how they’d developed a particular system or what they were working on currently.
+From the original development team, Andy Hertzfeld showed us “Servant” (later “Switcher”), an early quasi-multi-tasking system for Mac.
 I was in heaven.
 Apple evangelist Guy Kawasaki would come out to speak.
 He was a regular favorite, always fascinating and funny.

 “Now at the end of my talk I’d like to open it to Q&A or Question and Avoidance.

 You ask the Questions and I’ll avoid Answering them.”